MUTOR-2/ScienceOfMusic/_units/08/index.md

 ## Implication Realization Model

-Eugene Narmour's Implication Realization Model (1989, 1990) provides a set of predictions for melodic structure.
+Eugene Narmour's Implication Realization Model {% include cite ref="narmour" %} provides a set of predictions for melodic structure.
 In particular, the I-R model looks at interval sizes and directions between notes of a melody.
 (PDF) Simplifying the Implication-Realization Model of Melodic Expectancy.
 Available from: https://www.researchgate.net/publication/230746009_Simplifying_the_Implication-Realization_Model_of_Melodic_Expectancy [accessed Aug 30 2020].
 In the I-R model, when given three notes making two intervals, the first interval is defined as the Implication interval, whereas the second interval is the Realization interval.